rarepotato8de/Candy87/README.md

 # Candy87: A universal TKL PCB 💙
 The Candy87 Hotswap PCB was exclusively made for and in cooperation with [Candykeys](https://candykeys.com/) and designed to fit the Geonworks F1-8X V2 and other TKL keyboards.
-It supports many layout options and has awesome features such as a breakable USB-C port or indicator LED's!
+It supports many layout options and has awesome features!

 ![Candy87_Top_View](https://github.com/user-attachments/assets/232b2038-8ebe-4651-b32d-1656d3a3d183)